audreah/mosaic/README.md

 These metrics were gathered from our YOLOv4 model pre-trained on the COCO dataset and re-trained on images from Google’s Open Image Dataset.
 Clearly, there is still room for improvement that could be achieved with more training, images of higher resolution, and a more diverse training dataset.

+Beyond improving the accuracy of our models, we hope to expand the labels to make the models more robust to new data.
+We would also want to extend this project to image segmentation, selecting specific objects out of an image.